 The Confucius Institute at UT Dallas offers credit and non-credit Chinese language courses for students on campus and interested learners from the community.
 It also customizes instructions to meet the specific needs of special groups.
 After one or two years of studying with us, learners can take HSK (Chinese Proficiency Test) or BCT (Business Chinese Test ).
 Both tests are especially designed and administered by Hanban (the Office of Chinese Language Council International of the Chinese Ministry of Education) to assess non-native speakers' Chinese language skills.
 Those who pass different levels of tests will receive certificates issued by Hanban.
 Certificates holders can use them as official proof of their Chinese proficiency when they apply for jobs related to China or for study opportunities in Chinese institutions of higher education.
 All courses are offered on the campus of the University of Texas at Dallas and conducted by the distinguished instructors and professors from the school.

-- Elementary Chinese I:
+- Beginning Chinese I:

 This is a one semester course designed for those who have no or very little knowledge of Chinese.
 The course teaches pronunciation, vocabulary, and grammar fundamentals as essential elements in reading, writing, and understanding elementary Chinese.
 It also covers basic knowledge of Chinese culture and history, an indispensable part of studying the Chinese language.

-- Elementary Chinese II:
+- Beginning Chinese II: